paoloarciaga/Olympics_Data_Engineering/README.md

 ![alt text](image-5.png)

 Upon finalizing our ERD, we successfully loaded our Athletes and Hosts tables first, and then successfully loaded our medals and combined results tables afterwards.

+## Limitations
+- Athlete_url caused complications because there were ~76,000 athletes urls in the Athletes table and ~162,000 total athletes (first and last names) in the Results table.
+    - All athletes in the Athletes table were in the Results table
+    - Not all athletes had urls in the Results table
+    - Not all athletes had unique names, but did have a unique url
+- For example, in the Athletes table, the “athlete_url” column contained multiple names/urls for team sports with multiple athletes.
+We chose to separate the individual athletes into separate columns (athlete_url, athlete1_url, athlete2_url).
+However, in this cleaning process, we did not create a single column with unique athletes.
+This meant that the athletes would not be a good primary key to connect the tables with.
+    - The solution was to create a unique identifier for the athletes in the Results table that did not have a urls, so we created the Cleaned_Results table which was a combination of the original Results and Athletes table
+- Data types are important in uploading the data
+    - When setting up the database in pgAdmin, a challenge was assigning the correct datatypes to the columns.
+Since our datasets were large (160,000 athletes, 50 sports, 200 participating countries, 26 host countries, etc) we couldn’t just eyeball the dataset to estimate how long the various strings were.
+My solution was to overestimate the characters to avoid getting the same error message again.
+    - Some numbers were integers initially but changed to numbers with decimals during the cleaning process.
+This affected the datatype that was uploaded into the database.
+Instead of an “Integer”, the number was now a “float”.

 ## How to Use & Interact With Our Database
 - Step 1: Start by downloading and/or using a SQL tool such as PostgreSQL/pgAdmin